It's one of these bundlers of campaign contributions.

 Let's take the hybrid.

-Uh if they did that seriously and not as a comedy bit, it'll hurt them.
+If they did that seriously and not as a comedy bit, it'll hurt them.

-It's just it's uh it's PR thing.
+It's just, it's a PR thing.

-But I actually think I think the global warming phenomena is over.
+But I actually think, I think the global warming phenomena is over.

-I'll get to details in a minute.
+I'll get the details in a minute.

 Well, if you want the truth, you've come to the right place.